sahmed41/simeplBankingSystemJava/README.md

 There is **User** class and **IEmployeeUser** interface.
 **Employee** and **Customer** are child classes of the **User**.
 Even though there are some additional methods in the **Employee**, **User** class does not force them on **Customer**.
 Instead those methods moved to an interface called **IEmployeeUser**.
 Simly, a large interface is broken into an abstract class called **User** and an interface called **IEmployeeUser**.

-Picture of USer, Custoerm, Employee, and the Employee interface cl.
+Picture of USer, Custoerm, Employee, and the Employee interface.

 ## Dependency Inversion Principal